-  Little Grebe, Great Crested Grebe, Black-necked Grebe, Northern Gannet, Great Cormorant, Great Bittern, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Tufted Duck, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Griffon Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Common Buzzard, Booted Eagle, Osprey, Common Kestrel, Merlin, Peregrine Falcon, Water Rail, Little Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Little Bustard, Eurasian Oystercatcher, Black-winged Stilt, (rare in W), Pied Avocet, Stone-curlew, Collared Pratincole, Northern Lapwing, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Red Knot, Sanderling, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Mediterranean Gull, Little Gull, Black-headed Gull, Lesser Black-backed Gull, Yellow-legged Gull, Caspian Tern, Gull-billed Tern, Sandwich Tern, Little Tern, Black Tern, White-winged Black Tern, Feral Pigeon, European Turtle Dove, Eurasian Collared Dove, Great Spotted Cuckoo, Common Cuckoo, Little Owl, Common Swift, Pallid Swift, Red-necked Nightjar, Common Kingfisher, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Great Spotted Woodpecker, Greater Short-toed Lark, Crested Lark, Wood Lark, Eurasian Skylark, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Water Pipit, Meadow Pipit, Iberian Yellow Wagtail, White Wagtail, Rufous Scrub Robin, Bluethroat, Common Nightingale, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Black-eared Wheatear, Eurasian Blackbird, Mistle Thrush, Cetti's Warbler, Zitting Cisticola, Common Grasshopper Warbler, Sedge Warbler, Eurasian Reed Warbler, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Common Whitethroat, Garden Warbler, Western Bonelli's Warbler, Iberian Chiffchaff, Willow Warbler, Goldcrest, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Crested Tit, Great Tit, Penduline Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Iberian Magpie, Spotless Starling, House Sparrow, Eurasian Tree Sparrow, Common Waxbill, European Serin, Brambling, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Common Crossbill, Hawfinch, Reed Bunting
+Little Grebe, Great Crested Grebe, Black-necked Grebe, Northern Gannet, Great Cormorant, Great Bittern, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Tufted Duck, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Griffon Vulture, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Common Buzzard, Booted Eagle, Osprey, Common Kestrel, Merlin, Peregrine Falcon, Water Rail, Little Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Little Bustard, Eurasian Oystercatcher, Black-winged Stilt, (rare in W), Pied Avocet, Stone-curlew, Collared Pratincole, Northern Lapwing, Little Ringed Plover, Ringed Plover, Kentish Plover, Grey Plover, Red Knot, Sanderling, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Mediterranean Gull, Little Gull, Black-headed Gull, Lesser Black-backed Gull, Yellow-legged Gull, Caspian Tern, Gull-billed Tern, Sandwich Tern, Little Tern, Black Tern, White-winged Black Tern, Feral Pigeon, European Turtle Dove, Eurasian Collared Dove, Great Spotted Cuckoo, Common Cuckoo, Little Owl, Common Swift, Pallid Swift, Red-necked Nightjar, Common Kingfisher, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Great Spotted Woodpecker, Greater Short-toed Lark, Crested Lark, Wood Lark, Eurasian Skylark, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Water Pipit, Meadow Pipit, Iberian Yellow Wagtail, White Wagtail, Rufous Scrub Robin, Bluethroat, Common Nightingale, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Western Black-eared Wheatear, Eurasian Blackbird, Mistle Thrush, Cetti's Warbler, Zitting Cisticola, Common Grasshopper Warbler, Sedge Warbler, Common Reed Warbler, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Western Subalpine Warbler, Sardinian Warbler, Common Whitethroat, Garden Warbler, Western Bonelli's Warbler, Iberian Chiffchaff, Willow Warbler, Goldcrest, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Crested Tit, Great Tit, Penduline Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Iberian Magpie, Spotless Starling, House Sparrow, Eurasian Tree Sparrow, Common Waxbill, European Serin, Brambling, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Common Crossbill, Hawfinch, Reed Bunting

 In addition to birds this area has herpetological interest as it is one of the best places in Europe to find Chameleon.